iotaledger/wallet.rs/docs/docs/specs/README.md

 ## Events

-Events are categorised as the following:
+Events can have two categories:

 1. Reactive messages emitted from the node software whenever the state on the node changes.
 For example, emitting new messages received by the node.
 Clients (Wallet) can subscribe to these events to get notified if any relevant change occurs on the node.
-See [example](https://github.com/iotaledger/wallet-spec/tree/events).
+For further details, please visit the [Firefly GitHub repository](https://github.com/iotaledger/wallet-spec/tree/events).

 2. Messages emitted from the wallet library whenever there are any important state changes.
-Note that in cases where a user triggered action leads to a state change, the messages would not be emitted.
+Please note that in cases where a user triggered action leads to a state change, the messages will not be emitted.
 For example, if a user explicitly triggers a [sync()](#sync) action leading to a state change, an explicit event is not necessary.

 ### Category 1 events

-On every update sent from the node software via an event, the wallet library should update internal (persistent) storage and should also emit events via **category 2**.
+On every update sent from the node software via an event, the wallet library should update internal (persistent) storage and should also emit events via [category 2 events](#category-2-events).

 #### Monitor address for balance changes